 A prudent planner (or anyone else who plans a job, including tradespeople) will include all parts (and tools) that might be required in the work order kit.
 For remote repairs where the problem has not been clearly defined, it is wise to take the parts required to repair any one of the possible failure modes.
 For example, if a distant hydraulic system is not working, it may be wise to take a spare motor, coupling, pump, directional valve, oil, filters, etc, just in case they are needed.
 If it is found that they are not, they must be promptly returned to Stores.

-A sound business process will ensure that the person who receives items from Stores that they may return advises the Stores attendant so that an appropriate flag can be raised in the SKU record.
+A sound business process will ensure that the person who receives items that they may return from Stores advises the Stores attendant so that an appropriate flag can be raised in the SKU record.
 The maintenance computer should have the functionality to ignore such issues when a replenishment report is run, and to prompt a follow-up if the part is not returned within an appropriate period.
 If a manual system is in use, a card showing “Part borrowed by Fred Mechanic on 18 Feb 2018″ should be placed in the bin.
-I could argue that such a card system may be more reliable than using any CMMS that I know of for this purpose.
+I could argue that such a card system may be more reliable than using any maintenance computer system that I know of for this purpose.

 - It must ensure that returned parts are fit for service.